Emmykage/React-Capstone/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- Special acknowledgment to [Nelson Sakwa]{https://www.behance.net/sakwadesignstudio) whose design inspired the production of this App

 ## 📝 License